 Best restaurants in Coimbra

-Just behind the Santa Cruz church in the heart of the Baixa (downtown Coimbra) you’ll find Se7e restaurant.
+Just behind the Santa Cruz church in the heart of the Baixa (downtown Coimbra) you’ll find Sete restaurant.
 The menu features firm Portuguese favourites served with flair and local produce.
 Add to that an extensive wine list and knowledgeable staff and you’ll find this is an ideal venue for discovering Portuguese flavours.
-My favourite starter is the poached egg and peas.
+My favourite starter is the poached egg and peas and we’re both partial to the lamb shank.

 It gets busy so book a table.
-If you choose to eat early, you will be dining among other foreigners but Sete is deservedly popular with locals too.
+If you choose to eat early, you will be dining among other foreigners but Sete is understandably popular with locals too.

 R. Martins de Carvalho 8.
 Tel: 239 060 065